mathrabbit1028/lisp-interpreter/readme.md

 ## Syntex of my LISP language
 - Code:
   - Must start with `(`.
-  - parentheses must be well-matched.
+  - Parentheses must be well-matched.
+    - Well-mathcing implies the condtion that there must be **exactly one outermost parenthesis block** — a single top-level expression.
 - Symbols:
   - Must not include `(, )`.
   - Must not start with `', ", 0, 1, ..., 9`.